-- 1. A Texas State GPA of 2.50 - 2.
-Successful completion of student teaching - 3.
-A grade of "C" in ENG 1310 and 1320, or their equivalents - 4.
-A grade of "C" in MATH 1315 or 1319, or their equivalents (Interdisciplinary Studies Majors only) - 5.
-A grade of "C" in each course in the assigned professional education sequence - 6.
-A grade of "C" in the first and/or second teaching fields for secondary education students or in the specialization(s) and/or majors for elementary education students
+2. Successful completion of student teaching

+- 3. A grade of "C" or higher in ENG 1310 and 1320, or their equivalents - 4.
+A grade of "C" or higher in MATH 1315 or 1319, or their equivalents (Interdisciplinary Studies Majors only) - 5.
+A grade of "C" or higher in each course in the assigned professional education sequence - A grade of "C" or higher in the first and/or second teaching fields for secondary education students or in the specialization(s) and/or majors for Interdisciplinary Studies majors.

-NOTE: Passing scores on the Examination for the Certification of Educators in Texas (EXCET) or Texas Examination of Educator Standards (TEXES) required for teaching certificate.
+NOTE: Passing scores on the Examination for the Certification of Educators in Texas (ExCET) or Texas Examination of Educator Standards (TEXES) are required for teaching certificate.